 Wilmington College’s ongoing response to the COVID-19 pandemic continues to place the health and safety of our students, faculty and staff as of paramount importance.
-The College’s COVID-19 Response Team and the Safety & Emergency Committee have been meeting weekly to keep abreast of the ever-changing information, guidelines and regulations from the Center for Disease Control, Ohio Department of Health, Department of Education, Governor DeWine’s office, the Clinton County Health Department and our campus medical experts (physician, nurses, athletic trainers) to ensure the safe return to campus for all.
-Also, three sub-committees of the Safety and Emergency Committee are addressing the critical areas of housing, dining services and the return to the classroom and intercollegiate athletics.
+The College’s COVID-19 Response Team and the Safety & Emergency Committee have been meeting regularly to keep abreast of the ever-changing information, guidelines and regulations from the Center for Disease Control, Ohio Department of Health, Department of Education, Governor Mike DeWine’s office, the Clinton County Health Department and our campus medical experts (physicians, nurses, athletic trainers) to ensure the safe return to campus for all.

 The College’s goal is to provide safe housing and residential space for its students.
-Numerous options are available, from single room occupancy and allowing students to “opt-In” to multiple occupancy rooms, to allowing students to commute from home or an off-campus residence during this academic year.
-As a result of the pandemic, WC has partnered with its dining services provider, Sodexo, an international corporation, to implement changes designed to ensure a safe dining experience while continuing to provide exceptional service to the College community.
+Numerous options were available for the fall and spring semesters, from single room occupancy and allowing students to “opt-In” to multiple occupancy rooms, to allowing students to commute from home or an off-campus residence during this academic year.
+As a result of the pandemic, WC has partnered with its dining services provider, Sodexo, an international corporation, to implement changes designed to ensure as safe a dining experience as possible while continuing to provide exceptional service to the College community.
 These changes meet or exceed safety requirements and/or recommendations related to the COVID-19 pandemic set forth by the Ohio Department of Health.

-Additional steps are being planned in preparation for the return of students to campus this fall.
-Class options will include face-to-face, hybrid traditional, hybrid flex, online synchronous and online asynchronous classes.
-The College will adhere to guidelines determined by the NCAA and Ohio Athletic Conference in bringing student-athletes to campus and staging intercollegiate athletics this year.
-Comprehensive information on the start of school this fall is available in the links featured below.
+Class options continue to include face-to-face, hybrid traditional, hybrid flex, online synchronous and online asynchronous classes.
+The College will continue to adhere to guidelines determined by the NCAA and Ohio Athletic Conference for its programs in intercollegiate athletics.
+Comprehensive information is available in the links featured below.

 Please note that there are many useful resources listed at the bottom of this page as well.